orsissimo/cybersec-privacy-tips/README.md

 # Your Go-To Guide to Being a Cyber Ninja

 Welcome Ninja!
-Our goal here is tothe ultimate cheat sheet to level up your cyber security and privacy game.
+Our goal here is to level up your cyber security and privacy game.
 Here, we believe in turning everyone into a cyber ninja, one tip at a time.

 ## :rocket: What's Inside?